-- We influence scientists to conduct gender-based research and inspire foundations, philanthropists, and corporations to support it.
+- We influence scientists to conduct women-based research and inspire foundations, philanthropists, and corporations to support it.

 - We ignite the creation of new women’s Alzheimer’s research funds at institutions and organizations across the country.

-- We raise money to support gender-based research through our annual crowd-fundraising event, Move for Minds, and other events.
+- We raise money to support women-based research through our annual crowd-fundraising event, Move for Minds, and other events.

-- We partner with leading Alzheimer’s organizations to identify high potential, gender-based research projects and award grants to support them.
+- We partner with leading Alzheimer’s organizations to identify high potential, women-based research projects and award grants to support them.

 - We share the stories of families caring for a loved one with Alzheimer’s and partner with organizations to provide caregiver relief grants.